Travelling Jezebel

 They also have lovely gardens, sell craft beer onsite and there were even some gorgeous kittens around when I was there!

-To book your stay in Stone City Hostel, click right here!
+To book your stay in Stone City Hostel, click here!

 That’s just about it for my recommendations on what to do and where to stay when you visit the historic city of Gjirokastra, Albania!
 There is much more to the city of Gjirokastra than meets the eye, and for this reason I think that it deserves a place on every Albania itinerary.